 They were there to secure the area, so

 investigator's could figure out what

 coming down there, and even some of

 the rescue people were taking stuff.
-They

-brought in the National Guard to stop all
+They brought in the National Guard to

 Who took these picture's of the plane